 The Dating Game Killer

-We cannot get enough of this new true crime podcast.
+According Urban List lover Major, this true crime podcast is so eerie you might need to sleep with the ligths on.
 The story goes like this: In 1987 Rodney Alcala won a date on a reality TV show, The Dating Game.
-While he charmed everyone, including his potential date, what no one knew was that he was a prolific serial killer in the middle of cross country murder spree.
-In this six-part series, co-hosts Tracy Pattin (Hollywood & Crime) and Stephen Lang (Avatar) take listeners on Alcala’s chilling journey, chronicling his crimes and how he managed to fool everyone around him—from his employers to prison psychiatrists and parole boards.
+While he charmed everyone, what no one knew was that he was a prolific serial killer in the middle of cross country murder spree.
+In this six-part series, co-hosts Tracy Pattin and Stephen Lang take listeners on Alcala’s chilling journey, chronicling his crimes and how he managed to fool everyone around him—from his employers to prison psychiatrists and parole boards.
 Oh, and did we mention it’s from the creator of Dirty John, so you know it’s going to be epic.

 After more podcasts?
 Check out our round up of the best newbies dropping on airwaves this month.